Audley Curriculum Intent and Implementation

 The curriculum at Audley has been designed in conjunction with pupil voice to be challenging, engaging and exciting to our pupils.
 It is completely bespoke yet closely aligned to the skill and knowledge expectations that are outlined in the Primary National Curriculum.

-The model of the curriculum we have created is unique to Audley and follows the principles of a creative curriculum whereby children make cohesive links between subjects.
-The skills curriculum is driven through motivating, immersive topics that “hook” the children’s interest and leads them through enquiry based learning journey.
+The model of the curriculum we have created is unique to Audley whereby children make cohesive links between subjects.
+The skills and knowledge based curriculum is driven through motivating, immersive topics that “hook” the children’s interest and leads them through enquiry based learning journey.
 Within the journey, the pupils will build upon content, knowledge and application of pre-requisite skills year upon year.

 The holistic design is relevant to the children and ensures that the curriculum taps into the local area and proves to be culturally significant for our learners.
 English, maths, science and computing continue to be taught discreetly, with relevant links to topics being made where applicable.